UPPMAX/UPPMAX-documentation/docs/software/julia.md

 There are several packages available for Julia that let you run parallel jobs.
 Some of them are only able to run on one node, while others try to leverage several machines.
 You'll find an introduction here.

 Run interactively on compute node
-Alwasy run parallel only on the compute nodes.
+Always run parallel only on the compute nodes.
 This is an example with 4 cores on Rackham

 $ interactive -A <proj> -n 4 -t 3:00:00
 Running interactively at UPPMAX